urbaman/HomeLab/kubernetes-02.md

 ### Monitoring

-After implementing the prometheus-stack (see below), get the ptometheus-operator.yaml file from the github project, add the label ```release: prometheus``` to both the Pod Monitors and apply.
+After implementing the prometheus-stack (see below), get the ptometheus-operator.yaml file from the github project, add the label ```release: kube-prometheus-stack``` to both the Pod Monitors and apply.

 ```bash
 apiVersion: monitoring.coreos.com/v1